How to Setup a HTTPS Node JS Server on Amazon EC2

 npm i -g pm2@2.4.3

-Click Launch Instance to create a new Instance, should be done pretty quickly.
+Click Launch Instance to create a new instance.
+It should be done pretty quickly.

-After setup the EC2 instance, make sure the inbound rule has 80
+After setting up the EC2 instance, make sure the inbound rule has 80, Type is HTTP, and Source is 0.0.0.0/0.

-At the next step, we'll Configure Security Group, make sure to open HTTP, HTTPS, and SSH, because later we'll have to ssh into this instance.
+At the next step, we'll configure the Security Group.
+Make sure to open HTTP, HTTPS, and SSH, because later we'll have to SSH into this instance.

-Also, once you create the instance, we'll manually SSH into the instance and install the node.js and PM2 package.
+Also, once you create the instance, we'll manually SSH into the instance and install the Node.js and PM2 packages.

 SSH into the EC2

-There're few way to SSH into the instance as show below, the easiest one is EC2 Instance Connect which will be using the browser.
+There are a few ways to SSH into the instance as shown below.
+The easiest one is EC2 Instance Connect, which uses the browser.

-After ssh into the EC2, let's run the following script, run the sudo su to make sure everything is easier.
-Then, we'll create an app folder and create app.js file to start express.js.
+After SSHing into the EC2, let's run the following script.
+Run sudo su to make everything easier.
+Then, we'll create an app folder and create an app.js file to start Express.js.

 npm -v